-- Identity as also the address proof of the proprietor, such as passport, PAN card, Voter ID card, Driving licence, Ration card with photo, etc. - any of these documents is to be obtained. - (ii) Proof of the name, address and activity of the concern, like registration certificate (in the case of a registered concern), certificate/licence issued by the Municipal authorities under Shop and Establishment Act, sales and income tax Returns, CST/VAT certificate, Licence issued by the Registering authority like Certificate of Practice issued by Institute of Chartered Accountants of India, Institute of Cost Accountants of India, Institute of Company Secretaries of India, Indian Medical council, Food and Drug Control Authorities, etc. - any two of the documents are to be obtained.
+- (i) Identity as also the address proof of the proprietor, such as passport, PAN card, Voter ID card, Driving licence, Ration card with photo, etc. any of these documents is to be obtained. - Proof of the name, address and activity of the concern, like (ii) registration certificate (in the case of a registered concern), certificate/licence issued by the Municipal authorities under Shop and Establishment Act, sales and income tax Returns.
+CST/VAT certificate, Licence issued by the Registering authority like Certificate of Practice issued by Institute of Chartered Accountants of India, Institute of Cost Accountants of India, Institute of Company Secretaries of India, Indian Medical council, Food and Drug Control Authorities, etc. - any two of the documents are to be obtained.
 These documents should be in the name of the proprietary concern.
-Apart from these documents, any certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities may also be considered for verification of the proof of name, address and activity of the proprietary concern.
+Apart from these documents, any certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities may also be considered for verification of the proof of name, address and activity of the proprietary concern. - (iii) With effect from May 11, 2012, it has been decided to include the following documents in the indicative list of required documents for opening accounts of proprietary concerns: - (a) The complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected duly authenticated /acknowledged by the Income Tax Authorities. - (b) Utility bills such as electricity, water and landline telephone bills in the name of the proprietary concern.